STRINGSTRING

 LRRC8A

 Volume-regulated anion channel subunit LRRC8A; Essential component of the volume-regulated anion channel (VRAC, also named VSOAC channel), an anion channel required to maintain a constant cell volume in response to extracellular or intracellular osmotic changes.
-The VRAC channel conducts iodide better than chloride and may also conduct organic osmolytes like taurine.
+The VRAC channel conducts iodide better than chloride and can also conduct organic osmolytes like taurine.
+Mediates efflux of amino acids, such as aspartate and glutamate, in response to osmotic stress.
 LRRC8A and LRRC8D are required for the uptake of the drug cisplatin.
-Required for in vivo channel activity, together with at least one other family member (LRRC8B, LRRC8C, LRRC8D or LRRC8E); channel characteristics depend [...]
+Required for in vivo channel activity, together with at l [...]

 CDH1

 Cadherin-1; Cadherins are calcium-dependent cell adhesion proteins.
 They preferentially interact with themselves in a homophilic manner in connecting cells; cadherins may thus contribute to the sorting of heterogeneous cell types.
 CDH1 is involved in mechanisms regulating cell-cell adhesions, mobility and proliferation of epithelial cells.
 Has a potent invasive suppressor role.
-It is a ligand for integrin alpha-E/beta-7
+It is a ligand for integrin alpha-E/beta-7.
+(Microbial infection) Serves as a receptor for Listeria monocytogenes; internalin A (InlA) binds to this protein and promotes uptake of the bacteria.

 Your Current Organism: